 Have in place additional measures (e.g., require additional documentary evidence, delay completion while out-of-band checks are undertaken) to deal with any anomalous circumstances that can reasonably be anticipated (e.g., a legitimate and recent change of address that has yet to be established as the address of record).

-Identity Verification Records
+[US / EZP800-63-2: §5.3.1.4.12]

+Identity-proofingRecords

 The specific service must retain records of the identity proofing (verification) that it undertakes and provide them to qualifying parties when so required.